splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/snooze-incident.rst

 Unsnooze an incident
 =======================

-If you need to unsnooze and incident before the specified period of time follow these steps:
+If you need to unsnooze an incident before the specified period of time, follow these steps:

 #.
 In Incident Intelligence, go to the :guilabel:`Incidents` tab.
 #.
 Locate the incident.
 #.
 Select :guilabel:`Resume`.

-When a snoozed incident resumes, the incident workflow is triggered again starting with the first step.
+When a snoozed incident resumes, the incident workflow is triggered again, starting with the first step.

 See also
 ===============

 * :ref:`ii-respond-to-incident`
-* :ref:`ii-snooze-incident`
 * :ref:`ii-add-responders-roles`
 * :ref:`ii-add-incident-tools-resources`
 * :ref:`ii-edit-incident`